frozentoew/YouTubeUnsubscriber/README.md

-# MassDrop: Unsubscirbe all your subscribed channels at once!
+# MassDrop: Unsubscirbe all YouTube subscribed channels at once!

 **Clean up your YouTube subscriptions in seconds.**